microsoft/moaw/workshops/serverless-overview/workshop.md

 ![Logic App HTTP Action](assets/logic-app-http-action.png)

+Notice the region of your cognntive service account and the language to use is specified in the url.

-Upload the audio file and you should see the content as a text.
+Finally as you need previously, upload the audio file and you should see the content as a text.

 </details>

 ### Store data to Cosmos Db

+{
+  "RecognitionStatus": "Success",
+  "Offset": 12000000,
+  "Duration": 89200000,
+  "DisplayText": "But also see that this bullheads and labs serverless."
+}

 With the audio transformed to text, you will have to store it in a NoSQL database inside Cosmos Db:
 - Database info: `HolDb`